 Low voltage control connections are made to low voltage pigtails extending from top of air handler.
-The C,B,Y,W low voltage cables are pre-installed on the main control board (CN14).
+The C,B,Y,W cables are pre-installed on the main control board (CN14).
+The P,Q communication cables are placed in the accessory bag, to be connected to the P,Q terminals (CN30) if the system were to operate in communicating mode.
 The connectors of low voltage cables must be connected reliably and protected by insulation.
 The copper cables must not be exposed.
 Unused low voltage cables should be insulated, and the copper cables must not be exposed.
 Avoid sharp edges of the sheet metal for low voltage cables to prevent wear.
 If the wear is serious, it may lead to short circuit or electric leakage and cause danger.
-Do not pull the low voltage cables.
-Power cords and low voltage cables must be separated from each other with a distance of more than 2 inches to prevent interference.
+Do not pull the communication cables.
+The communication cables must be routed as closely as possible, and when there is strong electromagnetic interference in the environment, it is recommended to use shielded cables for communication cables.
+Otherwise, the communication may be abnormal.
+When the shielded cables are used, the shielding layers at both ends must be connected to sheet metal.
+Power cords and low voltage cables must be separated from each other with a distance of more than 2inches to prevent interference.